 Does your Falcon have a high idle?
 Do you have rev hang for a few seconds after a quick stab at the throttle?
 Does your car stall when you come to a quick stop?
 Read this article for some fixes to resolve this fairly common problem.

 The most common cause of a rev hang issue on an EA, EB, ED, EF, EL or AU Falcon is an air leak on the intake manifold.
-This could be caused by a number of factors:
+This could be caused by a number of issues:

 - Damaged intake manifold gasket or loose intake manifold bolts

 - Damaged BBM gasket or loose BBM bolts (between the two halves of the BBM)

 - Old, cracked or disconnected vacuum or PCV hoses

-- Modified, bored out throttle bodies with poorly sealing throttle plates, or drilled throttle plates are also a common cause of rev hang issues.
+- Modified, bored out throttle bodies with poorly sealing or drilled throttle plates are also a common cause of rev hang issues.

-- With a fully warm engine, disconnect the Idle Speed Control (ISC) valve electrical connector.
-This is located on the throttle body
+- With a fully warm engine, disconnect the Idle Speed Control (ISC) solenoid electrical connector.
+This solenoid is located on the throttle body.

 - Adjust the throttle stop screw on the throttle body so that the engine idles as close to 500rpm as possible.